SolHunter/Open_CPV_Solar_Tracker_Control/README.md

 # Open_CPV_Solar_Tracker_Control
 Highly precise and universal compass and sensor-based solar tracker control with minimal hardware and full astronomic tracking for Concentrating Photovoltaic Systems.
+For Arduino IDE and ATMEGA328.